ashvardanian/LibSee/README.md

 - Once the unloading sequence reaches `libsee.so`, the `STDOUT` is already closed.
 So if you want to print to the console, you may want to reopen the `/dev/tty` device before printing usage stats.
 - On MacOS the `sprintf`, `vsprintf`, `snprintf`, `vsnprintf` are macros.
 You have to `#undef` them.
 - On `Release` builds compilers love replacing your code with `memset` and `memcpy` calls.
 As the symbol can't be found from inside LibSee, it will `SEGFAULT` so don't forget to disable such optimizations for built-ins `-fno-builtin`.
+- Aarch64 doesn't seem to have an `open` system call, but it [has the generalized `openat`](https://github.com/torvalds/linux/blob/bf3a69c6861ff4dc7892d895c87074af7bc1c400/include/uapi/asm-generic/unistd.h#L158-L159) number 56.

 ## Coverage